pypa/setuptools/docs/userguide/quickstart.rst

 Then, you will need to specify your package information such as metadata, contents, dependencies, etc.

-Setuptools currently support configurations from either ``setup.cfg``, ``setup.py`` or ``pyproject.toml`` [#experimental]_ files, however, configuring new projects via ``setup.py`` is discouraged [#setup.py]_.
+Setuptools currently supports configurations from either ``setup.cfg``, ``setup.py`` or ``pyproject.toml`` [#experimental]_ files, however, configuring new projects via ``setup.py`` is discouraged [#setup.py]_.